murakaru/-CISSP-Challenge---2024-Study-Notes-Repository/Getting Started.md

 - CISSP all in one Exam guide, 8th Edition
 - CISSP for dummies
 - CISSP Practice Exams, 5th Edition
-- CISSP in 21 days
-- acloudguru CISSP video tutorial
+- Destination CISSP - Book and youtube